Skip to main content

 An IPR Policy Brief that reviews Evidence-based policy making and ‘Better Regulation’: The battleground for standardised packaging of tobacco.

-Tobacco smoking kills one in two long-term users, & 207,000 children are estimated to take up smoking each year.
+Tobacco smoking kills one in two long-term users, and 207,000 children are estimated to take up smoking each year.
 Standardised packaging aims to reduce the impact of smoking on health.
-A large body of peer-reviewed research shows that this measure is likely to both reduce the appeal of cigarettes among young people & increase the effectiveness of health warnings, thereby contributing to reducing smoking rates.
+A large body of peer-reviewed research shows that this measure is likely to both reduce the appeal of cigarettes among young people and increase the effectiveness of health warnings, thereby contributing to reducing smoking rates.

-The research critically examines the techniques they use to misrepresent evidence supporting standardised packaging & the quality of their data on the illicit tobacco trade.
+The research critically examines the techniques they use to misrepresent evidence supporting standardised packaging and the quality of their data on the illicit tobacco trade.